 Skip to main content

-I have a DPhil in Law from Oxford, and my research is in the field of medical law and ethics.
-Much of my current work also focuses on disability in law and philosophy.
+I have a DPhil in Law from Oxford, and my main research relates to medical law/health law, bioethics, and disability in law and philosophy.
+Much of my current work also focuses on equality, human rights, and feminist legal theory.

 I am also a qualified barrister and solicitor in Ontario, Canada, and prior to starting my academic work I practised law for some years.
 I first studied law at McGill University in Canada.